A Study of a Class of Stochastic Volterra Equations Driven by Fractional Brownian Motion: Bismut type derivative formula

-\bremark Making use of the Harnack inequality, one can compare the values of a reference function at different points, while in the shift Harnack inequality presented in Theorem \ref{3.1}, instead of initial points, a reference function is shifted.
-Besides, the (resp. shift) Harnack inequality allows us to compare the measure $P_T(x,\cdot)$ with some invariant probability measure associated with a certain semigroup (resp. the Lebesgue measure), where $P_T(x,\cdot)$ is the transition probability for $P_T$.
-One can see \cite{Wang12b} for more applications of the shift Harnack inequality. \eremark
+\bremark Making use of the Harnack type inequalities, one can compare the values of a reference function at different points, while in the shift Harnack type inequalities presented in Theorem \ref{3.1}, instead of initial points, a reference function is shifted.
+Besides, the (resp. shift) Harnack type inequalities allow us to compare the measure $P_T(x,\cdot)$ with some invariant probability measure associated with a certain semigroup (resp. the Lebesgue measure), where $P_T(x,\cdot)$ is the transition probability for $P_T$.
+One can see \cite{Wang12b} for more applications of the shift Harnack type inequalities. \eremark